larrylehan/larrylehan.github.io/_pages/Talks.md

 ## Presentations
 ---
 ### [2025]
+Sep 12, 2025. **[Invited talk at HMS, Health Care Policy, Design of Experimental and Non-Experimental Studies Seminar]** Boston, MA.
+I will present an overview of my recent work on fair, efficient, and robust conformal inference.

 Aug 6, 2025. **[JSM 2025]** Nashville, TN.
 I will present our work [On the Role of Surrogates in Conformal Inference of Individual Causal Effects](https://arxiv.org/pdf/2412.12365).